charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 ## Run from command line

-Assuming your ES6 code is in a directory called **source**, do one of these, where the first is for the global install, and the second is for the local install:
+Assuming your ES6 code is in project tree, do one of these, where the first is for the global install, and the second is for the local install:

-    eslint source
+    eslint .
     ./node_modules/.bin/eslint source/

 Also, consider putting it in your **package.json** file in the **scripts** section.
 For instance you might write something like this in one of your **package.json** files: